ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 **Scripting**, also known as **coding** or **programming** is the way to write instructions for the execution of the game, using very specific language that can be understood by the computers that are responsible for running the game.

-Instructions on a board game are similar because they explain different procedures - the order of turns and determining the first player, the steps of a turn, different options at a particular moment.
+This is similar to rules for a board game, where the different procedures are explained - the order of turns and determining the first player, the steps of a turn, different options at a particular moment.
 The difference is that board game instructions are written to be understood by humans.

 ### What You Can Do with Scripts